sneakytreesnake/StealthOrbiter/README.md

 - It is fully compatible with the rest of the stealthburner system of hot ends & shrouds.
 A slightly modified (and optional!) version of the stealthburner fan shroud has been included to allow access to the orbiter filament lever.
 - Compatible with the [Crown Cooler system.](https://github.com/sneakytreesnake/CrownCooler)
 - Has a straight filament path.
-- Has an integrated filament sensor beneath the extruder.
+- Has an integrated filament sensor beneath the extruder for ERCF.
+Note that a filament sensor is not explicitly required anymore, but has been kept for legacy reasons.
-- Supports ERCF.
-- Works with cable chains or canbus boards via compatible community mods.
+- Works with cable chains or canbus boards
-- This mount does not put a shroud over the orbiter - however, it has a hinge to mount a shroud onto if you wish to design your own.
+- Has a hinge feature integrated into the mount, to attach an aesthetic stealthburner shroud.

 There are three optional versions to choose from:
+- Standard - just a basic orbiter V2.0 mount
 - A filament sensor located between the orbiter and the hot end, for use with the ERCF (note that the sensorless branch of the ERCF software no longer requires a sensor)
 - A mount for a PG7 cable gland, for using umbilical cords